-Since 2005, UT Dallas has added 33 new academic programs.
-We plan to add new programs in such diverse areas as biophysics, communications, chemical, environmental and civil engineering, and urban planning and policy.
-These new programs won't just benefit new students enrolled in them; a greater variety of faculty and courses will become available to all of our students as a result.
+Since 2005, UT Dallas has added 35 new academic programs.
+We are considering plans to add new programs in such diverse areas as biophysics, communications, urban planning and policy, and chemical, environmental and civil engineering.
+These new programs won’t just benefit new students enrolled in them; a greater variety of faculty and courses will become available to all of our students as a result.

 UT Dallas is committed to providing undergraduates with genuine, hands-on research opportunities, such as those experienced in the Clark Summer Research Program.
 Also, read about our students’ work in The Exley, a journal that showcases undergraduate research.

 Among the nation’s 10 most economically productive cities, D-FW holds the distinction of being the only one without a member of the Association of American Universities (AAU).
 Major urban research universities are economic engines for growth.
 The research dollars they attract lead to new start-up companies, venture capital investment and new jobs in high-paying fields.